 Google Dialogflow CX

-Virtual agent bots interpret what your contacts say or type and respond appropriately.
+Google Dialogflow CX is a third-party platform that provides virtual agents.
+Virtual agents interpret what your contacts say and respond appropriately.
 They do this using technologies such as:

 Dialogflow ES and CX are public offerings and you can purchase them directly through NICE CXone.
 However, the public version does not have full telephony features or native connections between Dialogflow and Google Contact Center AI Agent Assist.
 These features are available when purchasing through NICE CXone partners.